Tools and Tips to help your business grow

 There are several pieces of software available to create your own website; these are known as Website Builders.
 They can be less expensive than hiring a designer and can allow you to design and manage your own website.
 A quick search on Google reveals some of the top website builders - Go Daddy, 123-reg and wix.com.

 Now that you have a website you need to have images on there to entice the viewer to stay and read about you and what you have to offer.
 But where can you find free or low-cost images?

 Another thing to consider is you need to have the correct copyright permissions for the images.

-Luckily for you 123-reg have compiled a list of stock image website for any size this can be found here.
+Luckily for you Shopify have compiled a list of 40 stock image website for any size which can be found here.

 The Company Wizard is not affiliated with any external websites and cannot be held responsible for any content posted to them and any losses made from using these services.

 - 22 Nov 2023 - Autumn Statement 2023 - What does it mean for businesses?